 Why Crosswalk Painting?

 The aim of the crosswalk painting projects is to increase joy while using the sidewalks and slow traffic on the roads.
 Playful imagery at common intersections brings people out of the commonplace.
-Walking across the colorful crosswalks empower pedestrians with a sense of belonging while slowing down vehicles.
+Traveling along colorful crosswalks empowers pedestrians with a sense of belonging while catching the eye of drivers to remind them of other roadway users.

 Neighbor Testimonials